Bossom4321/fall-2026-assignment-02/README.md

 ### Git Steps:

-1.  **Repository Setup**: One team member must create a private repository on GitHub and invite all other teammates as collaborators.
-Push this starter harness code to the repository's `main` branch.
+1.  **Repository Setup**: One team member must fork this repository on GitHub and invite all other teammates as collaborators to the fork.
 2.  **Choose Features**: Assign exactly one feature (1-5) to each student.
 3.  **Create a Branch**: Before writing any code, create a branch named exactly:
     `feature/feature-<number>-<your-name>` (e.g., `feature/feature-1-sara`).